6 Tips to Nail BBA Entrance Exams in 2026: Know the Effective Tips to Prepare and Crack BBA Entrance Exam

 BBA Entrance Exam: Eligibility Criteria

-Class 12 marks play an important role in an aspirant's chances of getting admission into a BBA course.
-BBA aspirants must focus on understanding the eligibility criteria for admission to their desired B-school beforehand.
+Class 12 marks play an important role in a student's chances of getting admission into a BBA course.
+BBA aspirants must focus on understanding eligibility criteria for admission to their desired B-school beforehand.
 Given below is the minimum eligibility criteria fixed by the AICTE.

 • The student must have passed Class 12/HSC with a minimum of 50 per cent aggregate or equivalent from a recognised board.
 The criteria is 45% for reserved category candidates.